-In 1999, Erik Spiekermann asked Schwartz to consider drawing a revival of Schelter & Giesecke’s sans, updating the family for contemporary typographic needs without rationalizing away the spirit and warmth of the original.
-The Regular, Medium, and Bold are drawn directly from Schelter & Giesecke sources, and the Super weight was added for situations where subtlety would be inappropriate.
-The italics, too, are nowhere to be found in the original Schelter & Giesecke material, but their slight awkwardness seems to match well with the romans.
-The family was released in 2002 under the name FF Bau – something of homage to the most noted users of the original Schelter & Giesecke Grotesks.
+FF Bau is a large workhorse family of sans serif typefaces drawn in the “Grotesk” genre.
+Christian Schwartz is its designer, working under the inspiration of Grotesk types cast by the Schelter & Giesecke foundry in Leipzig.
+Schelter & Giesecke sold these popular Grotesks for many decades; they were first introduced around 1880.
+When the Bauhaus moved nearby in Dessau in the mid-1920s, these faces were chosen as the main selection in their printing shop, and the vast majority of their classic experiments in asymmetrical typography featured them prominently.
+In 1999, Erik Spiekermann asked Schwartz to consider doing a revival of these sanses by Schelter & Giesecke, updating the family for contemporary typographic needs, but without rationalizing away the spirit and warmth of the original.
+Its Regular, Medium, and Bold styles are drawn directly from Schelter & Giesecke sources, and its Super weight was added for cases where subtlety would be inappropriate.
+The italics, too were a fabrication, taking cues from the original Romans; their slight awkwardness seems to match it well.
+The family was released in 2002 with the name FF Bau – something of homage to the most noted users of the original Grotesks.